jbbletterman/bcld/SECURITY.md

 ### Bugs, Issues, Incidents, Problems
 When reporting a bug, you can use the report template above to report a GitHub Issue.
 Aside from this template, there are a few other things to think about:
-1. First of all, make sure you are using the latest release.
-2. Always check known issues on the BCLD Wiki first.
+  * Always check known issues on the BCLD Wiki first.
+  * Make sure you are using the latest release.
-3. Make sure to state which components are working normally.
+  * Also state which components are actually working.
-4. Try to categorize the issue in at least one tag, like `kernel`, `graphics` or `network`, so we know where to look.
+  * Try to categorize the issue in at least one tag (like `kernel`, `graphics` or `network`).

+The better you describe the issue, the quicker we will find it!

 ### Vulnerabilities
 Reporting a vulnerability can be done through the button at the top of this page.
 For more information, see the [GitHub Docs](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability).
 Only the title and description are mandatory, but as much information as possible is recommended.